 A Spinning body also has angular momentum for the same reason, and resists changing the direction in which its axis of rotation points because it would disrupt the flow of BTTPs past the spinning body, causing a great acceleration with even a small change in direction of the axis of rotation, because of the high speed of rotation.
 It should be noted that the gyroscopic effect of a spinning body will tend to keep its axis of rotation aligned at a constant angle to the direction of BTTPs flowing past it, rather than with a particular direction in space, though these are usually very close to being the same, because, as we will see later, the angle of deflection of BTTPs around even quite large objects like the Earth is quite tiny.

 The lines of deflection of BTTPs around a massive object like the sun or Earth are the same as the “curvature of space” around such objects in general relativity.
 And experiments have shown that a gyroscope keeps its axis of rotation at a constant angle to these lines of curvature of space, rather than in a fixed direction in space.
-Universal Field Cosmology, like general relativity, requires the existence of this phenomenon.
-In addition, though, Universal Field Cosmology explains why it happens.
+Stationary Energy Theory, like General Relativity, requires the existence of this phenomenon.
+In addition, though, Stationary Energy Theory explains why it happens.